 - a.
 Aircraft to be electrostatically painted shall be defueled and purged.
 Exceptions: Aircraft fueled only with JP-5 and/or JP-8 are authorized to be painted with electrostatic airless spray equipment approved in SA 480 without being defueled and purged, providing fuel temperature remains below 100 °F (38 °C).
 Electrostatic spray painting of JP-5 or JP-8 fueled aircraft can only be performed in designated paint hangars that are approved for this function by the local base Fire, Safety, Bioenvironmental, and Environmental Management Offices.
-The aircraft being electrostatically painted must be grounded in two locations to prevent accidental electrical discharge from the electrostatic spray equipment.
+The aircraft being electrostatic spray equipment.
 Each base is responsible for establishing procedures to ensure that the temperature of on-board fuel is below 100 °F (38 °C) before and during electrostatic painting applications. - b.
 Electrostatic coating application equipment shall be used only in paint hangars or other areas designated and approved by the local base Fire, Safety, Bioenvironmental, and Environmental Office.